 Social media is huge.
 Billions of people share their lives on social media each day.
 Love it or loathe it, social media isn’t going anywhere.
-Social trading works in the same way, but rather than posting selfies, you interact with other traders.
+Social trading works in the same way, but rather than posting selfies, you interact with other traders and make money.

 This allows you to learn from social trading, glean valuable information, and hopefully make more money than if you were to go it alone.